jfogarty/mmeddle/docs/DEVELOPERS.md

 Here are some important server environment variables you need to know:

-    MMEDDLE_MIN: true to build the ./dist/mmeddle.min.js and map

     MMEDDLE_PORT: port used by local server [8080]
     MMEDDLE_IPADDR: IP address used by local server [127.0.0.1]
     MONGODB_DB_URL: Set the mongo database connection url [mongodb://localhost/mydb]